 Credit Risk and Concentration-Financial instruments that are potentially subject to concentrations of credit risk consist primarily of cash, cash equivalents, marketable securities and accounts receivable.
 The Company restricts investments in cash equivalents to financial institutions with high credit standing.
 Credit risk on accounts receivable is minimized as a result of the large and diverse nature of the Company's worldwide customer base.
-As of June 30, 2013, one customer accounted for 16% of accounts receivable; while a different customer accounted for 16% of revenues during fiscal 2012, one customer accounted for 12% of revenues, while a different customer accounted for 14% of revenues during fiscal 2014.
+As of June 30, 2013, one customer accounted for 16% of accounts receivable; while a different customer accounted for 13% of accounts receivable as of June 30, 2014.
+During fiscal 2012, one customer accounted for 12% of revenues, while a different customer accounted for 14% of revenues during fiscal 2014.
 There were no customers accounting for more than 10% of revenues during fiscal 2013.
 The Company performs ongoing credit evaluations of its customers' financial condition and maintains allowances for potential credit losses.